opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *dpdkevents*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

-* *Open vSwitch stats Plugin*: A read plugin that retrieve flow and interface stats from OVS.

 * *SNMP Agent*: A write plugin that will act as a AgentX subagent that receives and handles queries from SNMP master agent and returns the data collected